lvgl/lvgl/docs/overview/image.md

 ### Files
 To deal with files you need to add a *Drive* to LVGL.
 In short, a *Drive* is a collection of functions (*open*, *read*, *close*, etc.) registered in LVGL to make file operations.
 You can add an interface to a standard file system (FAT32 on SD card) or you create your simple file system to read data from an SPI Flash memory.
-In every case, a *Drive* is just an abstraction to read and/or write data to a memory.
+In every case, a *Drive* is just an abstraction to read and/or write data to memory.
 See the [File system](/overview/file-system) section to learn more.

 Images stored as files are not linked into the resulting executable, and must be read to RAM before being drawn.
 As a result, they are not as resource-friendly as variable images.
 However, they are easier to replace without needing to recompile the main program.